Looking to sell? Add value to your home with these simple DIY strategies

 So it was time for the Smith’s to pack away every school photo, from every year of each child!

 2. Paint, paint and paint some more

 A coat of paint can go a very long way when adding value to your home.
-The walls of the Smith’s bedrooms and living area look withered and dated and you can’t help but to notice the pen stains on the bedroom walls.
+The Smith's' bedroom walls and living area look withered and dated and you can’t help but notice the pen stains on the bedroom walls.
 A crisp, white lather of paint will make a world of difference, lightening up the place, lifting the mood and making it feel larger.
 Painting can be a fun, family task accomplished over a weekend.